KalaimaranB/cyberblog/content/biomedical/_index.md

       - "Practical skills involved pipetting & using inoculation loop"
       - "Introductory first year lab for BMEG"
       - "Steps included preparing microtubles with transformation solution, using heated inoculation loop for bacteria transfer & heat shock method of bacterial transformation."

+  - image: "/images/lab_work/BMEG426-Cultures.jpg"
+    alt: "BMEG 426 Bacterial Cultures"
+    source: "BMEG 426"
+    bullets:
+      - "Lab goal: Performing bacterical transformation to insert plasmid of interest"
+      - "Practical skills involved pipetting, heat shock, bacterial transfer"
+      - "Part of 2 week intensive synthetic biology bootcmp"
+      - "Steps included preparing solutions with plasmid of interest, preparing bacteria for shock and allowing for growth.
+We transferred a single colony to a liquid culture for bulk growth."

+  - image: "/images/lab_work/BMEG426-Imaging.jpg"
+    alt: "BMEG 426 Final Results"
+    source: "BMEG 426"
+    bullets:
+      - "Lab goal: To engineer a plasmid that HCT-116 cells can transcribe to produce the protein of interest"
+      - "Final results from BMEG 426 Synthetic Biology course with cells expressing a cytoplasm stain with GFP"
+      - "This lab was a hands-on self guided course done mostly individually or in parnters.
+Details are in the course card below."
 ---